 Black Friday and Cyber Monday have combined to become Cyber November in 2020.
 Stores all over the US have put their Black Friday deals online early due to the pandemic.
-According to retail trends on RetailMeNot, 75% of Americans will be shopping online this season.
-Stores know in order to profit from Black Friday as much as they usually do, they have to accommodate this statistic.

 • Check your devices to make sure it has the latest software.